Reducing Risks for Older Adults

 Andrew E. Esch, MD, MBA

-Interim Vice President of Education, Center to Advance Palliative Care
+Vice President of Education, Center to Advance Palliative Care

 Constance Dahlin, MSN, ANP-BC, ACHPN, FPCN, FAAN.
 Consultant, Center to Advance Palliative Care.